helinwang/dex/README.md

 GPLv3

+[1] Benchmark performed on my local machine, steps [here](./commands.md#pressure-testing).
+Machine configuration: 16core, 32GB.
+Please note these are preliminary results, the system has a lot of room for optimization.
+The block time can be more stable with some improvements.
-[1] TODO: explain normal operation
+[2] TODO: explain normal operation